A Bayesian information criterion for singular models: New Bayesian information criterion for singular models

+Even if we are able to evaluate all the integrated approximations $L'_{ij}$ for $j\preceq i$ in the generic situation from~(\ref{eq:L'ij}), our proposed approximation $L'(\model_i)$ remains impractical because it is a weighted average with the weights being the posterior model probabilities $P(\model_j\,|\, \mathbf{Y}_n)$ that we seek to approximate in the first place.
+To make this fact more transparent, we rewrite~(\ref{eq:approx-ave-Qi}) using that $P(\model_j\,|\,\mathbf{Y}_n)\propto L(\model_j)P(\model_j)$, which gives

+We see explicitly that $L'(\model_i)$, the supposed proxy to marginal likelihood, is a function of the actual marginal likelihood $L(\model_i)$ as well as the marginal likelihood $L(\model_j)$ of any submodel indexed by $j\prec i$.
+Of course, there would hardly be any interest in a proxy $L'(\model_i)$ once the marginal likelihood $L(\model_i)$ has been computed.

+This said, equation~(\ref{eq:L-eqn-2}) also leads to a way out of this dilemma.
+Observe that in~(\ref{eq:L-eqn-2}), the marginal likelihood for model $\model_i$ appears twice, first in approximation on the left hand side and then as an exact value on the right side when considering summation index $j=i$.
+This motivates building a `fix-point equation system' by replacing each marginal likelihood $L(\model_j)$ on the right hand side of~(\ref{eq:L-eqn-2}) by its approximation $L'(\model_j)$.
+We arrive at the equation system

+where the $L'_{ij}$ and the $P(\model_j)$ are known constants and the desired marginal likelihood approximations $L'(\model_i)$ are the unknowns that we wish to solve for.
+We emphasize that (\ref{eq:L'-system-a}) is not mathematically deduced from~(\ref{eq:L-eqn-2}), it is simply an equation system that we heuristically motivated.
+Now, if we can solve the nonlinear equation system in~(\ref{eq:L'-system-a}) and obtain a solution with all $L'(\model_i)>0$ then we have computed a practical approximation to the marginal likelihood of each considered model $\model_i$, $i\in I$.

+Our next observation is that the equations in~(\ref{eq:L'-system-a}) indeed have a positive solution and that this solution is unique.
+To show this, we clear denominators and consider the polynomial equation system

-\begin{proposition} The equation system in (\ref{eq:L'-system}) has a unique solution with all unknowns $L'(\model_i)>0$. \end{proposition} \begin{proof} Suppose $i$ is a minimal element of the poset $I$.
+\begin{proposition} The equation system in (\ref{eq:L'-system}) has a unique solution with all unknowns $L'(\model_i)>0$. \end{proposition} \begin{proof} Let $i$ be any minimal element of the poset $I$.
 Then $j=i$ is the only choice for the index $j$, and the equation from (\ref{eq:L'-system}) reads

 With $P(\model_i)>0$, the equation has the unique positive solution

 which coincides with the exponential of the usual BIC for model $\model_i$.

 Consider now a non-minimal index $i\in I$.
 Proceeding by induction, assume that positive solutions $L'(\model_j)$ have been computed for all $j\prec i$, where $j\prec i$ if $\model_j\subsetneq \model_i$.
 Then $L'(\model_i)$ solves the quadratic equation